brandonjnelsonFDA/pediatric-CT-noise-texture-augmentation/README.md

 3. [X] Use the downloaded denoisers to process the CCT189 images
 4. [X] Use the LCD toolkit to evaluate the two models trained in the tutorial (see if VGG actually made a difference)
 5. save that tutorial as a new "advanced tutorial" for the LCD toolkit
-6. next get a baseline performance of these models with PED-ETK
+6. [X] next get a baseline performance of these models with PED-ETK
 7. start developing data aug and compare reevaluate comparing against previous baselines
+ - ready on [google colab](https://colab.research.google.com/drive/1aYFFunBcIK2D98qPEmMVqO98uVWepziW#scrollTo=Zt9LBQdAHfYy), need to bring here

 ![Alt text](LCD_results.png)
 These are the preliminary results for the standard LCD CT (step 4)